Morikko/beets-multivalue/README.md

 An example could be to add multiple genres separated by a comma: `Rock,Hard Rock`

-Some tools also supports custom separator splitting like [navidrome](https://www.navidrome.org/docs/usage/customtags/#changing-separators) since v0.55.0.
+Some external tools also supports custom separator splitting like [navidrome](https://www.navidrome.org/docs/usage/customtags/#changing-separators) since v0.55.0.